IUPAC/WFChemCookbook/book/contributions.md

 # Contributions to the Cookbook

-We would like to thank all the contributors have made the IUPAC FAIR Chemsitry Cookbook possible.
+We would like to thank all the contributors have made the IUPAC FAIR Chemistry Cookbook possible.

 - Stuart Chalk
 - Jordi Cuadros